Introduction to Malaysian Culture Customs and Etiquette

 Malaysian Culture Customs And Etiquette

-Malaysia is the leading Southeast Asia nation to rank highest regionally and the top 5 globally in mobile social media usage.
-According to Hootsuite and We Are Social, Malaysians spend a daily average of eight hours and five minutes online!
+Malaysia is the leading Southeast Asian nation to rank highest regionally and in the top five globally in mobile social media usage.

 Up to two hours and 58 minutes is attributed to social media consumption.